 air bubbles completely obscure the view beneath the boat.

-just fishing.
-There's nothing like watching a fish suck your bait
+stationary.
+There is nothing quite like watching a fish suck your bait

 re-bait the hook.
-After all, you've got a hungry diner down there.
+After all, you have a hungry diner down there.

-catch the shrimp-stealing culprit.
-Retrieve the bait, but I'd toss
+catch the shrimp-stealing culprit and retrieve the bait.
+I toss

 but for me, this is not a front-burner project.

-winter perhaps it might be something to consider.
+winter adding a plexiglass panel to your dinghy might be something to consider.